jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 You now need to trigger Visual Studio Code to install dependencies needed to continue.

+4. In the explorer pane in Visual Studio Code, expand the Scripts folder within BIGDATAHOL and double-click a script.

+5. If you see a Windows Security Alert that informs you that Windows Defender Firewall has blocked some features of this app, click Allow Access.
+6.

 <a name="Exercise3"></a>
 ## Exercise 3: xxxxx